Airbotics/uptane-server/docs/platform/robots/overview.md

 ## Deleting a robot

-Robots can be deleted at any time, this will permanentely remove all records of the robot in our database and revoke the certificate it uses to communicate.
+Robots can be deleted at any time, this will permanently remove all records of the robot in our database and revoke the certificate it uses to communicate.
 The agent on the robot will continue to attempt communicating with the backend unless it is removed or reconfigured.

 ![Deleting a robot.](../../imgs/delete-robot.png)